 Epidemiology and Treatment of Renal Metastasis

 Epidemiology of Renal Metastases

-Biopsy of the kidney is used to confirm the diagnosis, especially if a curative resection (with treatment of the primary tumor) is not intended.
+A kidney biopsy is used to confirm the diagnosis, mainly if a curative resection (with the primary tumor) is not intended.

 Treatment of Renal Metastases

 Palliative nephrectomy is rarely necessary.
-Treatment is normally limited to chemotherapy and/or medical palliation of symptoms.
+Treatment is usually limited to chemotherapy or medical palliation of symptoms.

 |Renal lymphoma||Index||Renal diseases|

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z